 There are several criminal and civil jury terms from September to June.
-There are no jury trials in July or August.
+There are usually no jury trials in July or August, but they can happen.
 Each jury term in Halifax and Sydney is about one month long and they run almost continuously from September through to June.
 In other areas of the province, the terms range from two to three weeks, and in some areas twice a year or four times a year.
 Usually, several trials are scheduled for each term.
 Most trials last from two to six days but some last longer.

 When a criminal or civil jury term has been scheduled, the jury co-ordinator, in consultation with a judge, will make up a jury panel by picking names at random from the jury list.
 The panel consists of hundreds of names depending on how many jurors are needed.

 If your name is selected for the jury panel, you will get a Summons to Jury Duty (juror summons) in the mail at least 10 days ahead of time, telling you when and where you have to go to court.
 You’ll find a sample jury summons on the Courts of Nova Scotia website: courts.ns.ca/general/jury.htm

-The notice will include a form that you must complete and send back to the court in the envelope provided.
+The Juror Summons will include a Juror Information Form that you must complete and send back right away to the court in the envelope provided.
 The form will ask for telephone numbers where you can be reached.
-It will also ask for your occupation (you don't have to give it).
+It will also ask for your occupation.

-Once you have your notice, you should arrange to be available during the jury term.
-The length of service depends on the jury term but can be up to a month.
+Once you get a Juror Summons, you should arrange your schedule so you will be available during the jury term.
+The length of service depends on the jury term but can be up to a month or longer.
 You must go to court on the day the first trial is scheduled to begin.
 If you are not picked as a member of the jury for the first trial, you will be excused and told to return to court on the first day of the second trial, and so on.
 You are liable to serve on all the juries picked for the term but in practice you are likely to have to serve on only one or two.